 It was along time ago but vaguely, I can remember a weekend pre-kids.
 It kicked off with a late night dinner with signature cocktails at the downtown restaurant, sleeping in until whenever on Saturday morning, perhaps going to the gym, a little shopping, followed by cooking dinner and watching a movie in the evening.
 On Sunday, it was more sleeping in, meeting friends for brunch and then enjoying a stroll through the Farmers Market to prepare for the week ahead.
 It was luxurious, it was easy and carefree and it was so not meant to last that way.
 I went shopping, and got some accessories like Tungsten Rings that creates lasting memories.

 Now ten years later with three kids, sleeping in is considered 6:30 a.m. and we are quickly jolted out of bed by bellows of “I’m hungry,” “I want to watch TV,” or the fact that we have two soccer games and two birthday parties to attend that day.
 That is life with kids and you know what?
 I wouldn’t want it any other way.
 I love being busy.
 I do busy well.
 However, sometimes it is a welcome change to not have the weekend ahead planned and just go with it.
 Ask the kids what they want to do that day or just enjoy being in the moment at home.
-So as I look forward to the weekend ahead, I thought these four things might be on my to-do list…
+Of course, I also try to get some “me” time scheduled and I’ve been meaning to visit Dr. Paul Vitenas for some minor tucking here and there, but that’s another story.
+Anyway, as I look forward to the weekend ahead, I thought these four things might be on my to-do list…

 Make a recipe using cauliflower.
 The potato is so yesterday and has been replaced by cauliflower.
 If you haven’t had cauliflower in awhile, you’re really missing out.
 I took a long hiatus from cauliflower because it just wasn’t something I thought to cook with.
 Now, I buy a head of it each week and plan recipes around it (okay, I’m lying…my hubs is the cook but I do download the recipe for him).
 I can cook…a little.
 Right now, I’m eyeing this recipe, Spicy Cauliflower Stir-Fry, from The Pioneer Woman because everything she makes is soooooo gooooood!
 I swear that you won’t even miss the meat because the cauliflower is so yummy and filling.
 In the mood from something easy?
 Take your head of cauliflower, wash it and peel off the green leaves.
 Preheat your oven to 400 degrees.
 Place your head of cauliflower on a foil lined baking sheet, coat the cauliflower in olive oil and a few splashes of balsamic vinegar, salt and pepper.
 Roast in the oven for about 30-45 minutes.
 Delicious!
 I roast it as a whole head or you can break it into pieces, just reduce the roasting time a bit.